 Initially, our Groups were typically a diverse set of practices across geography, practice size, and demographics.
 More recently, however, we are forming groups that are specifically tailored to buyer needs and the consolidation market.
 For example, we have built a Group based on geography for a smaller consolidator that was not a national business.
 We have brokered Groups that are primarily large practices to provide only high-quality assets to a particular buyer.
 At the end of the day, the nature of the group will depend on the market conditions, the buyers interested at a particular point in time, and the interest level of sellers.
 Because purchasing companies’ acquisition appetites vary based on these factors, our Group purchasers also vary over time.

 Groups can be a valuable route for the right sellers at a certain time and under the right circumstances.
 We do not always have Groups as an option for practice owners — Ackerman Group usually brokers Groups twice a year, depending on demand.
-With the market softening currently (second quarter of 2022), the Group process is a way to counteract a slight decline in multiples, but it presents some unique challenges as well.
+With the market softening during from mid-2022 into 2023, the Group process is a way to counteract a slight decline in multiples, but it presents some unique challenges as well.
 As the market evolves, the Group transaction will remain as an option and opportunity that may fit with your goals as a practice owner.
+Feel free to contact Ackerman Group ([email protected]) to learn more about the Group process!